hemmokarja/Live-Chat-k8s/README.md

 # 💬 Live Chat

-Welcome to the **Live Chat**!
+Welcome to the Live Chat!
 This app allows users to chat privately, one-on-one, in real time.
 Built with privacy and scalability in mind, the app ensures end-to-end encryption, highly available infrastructure, and an effortless deployment process.
-It's a great example of integrating modern cloud technologies like Kubernetes, Terraform, and AWS to deliver a robust and secure chat platform.
+This project leverages modern cloud technologies like Kubernetes, Terraform, and AWS to create a secure and scalable chat platform.

+Please keep in mind that this project is intended as a personal project, primarily for learning and experimentation.
+While it includes robust features like encryption, autoscaling, and high availability, not all aspects are designed to be production-ready.

 ## ⚙️ Features